flgonzaga/woo-waiting-list/README.md

 ## Other informations
 Contributions are welcome.
 Future features:
-- Allow show the option when a post meta have a specific value (started)
+- Allow show the option when a postmeta have a specific value (started)